Azure/terraform-azurerm-lz-vending/modules/virtualnetwork/README.md

 ## Example

-See remaining documentation for optional parameters.
+See documentation for optional parameters.

 ```terraform
 module "virtualnetwork" {